drkchu/isntagram/README.md

 This is a custom social media site to see what's going on with your friends.
 Built with React.
 Click [here](https://isntagram-site.netlify.app/) for the live app!

+ Note: After inactivity, expect delays before logging in to the homepage before the DB spins back up again.
+Be patient!

 Here's the [backend](https://github.com/drkchu/isntagram-api) repo

 ## 🚀 Features